Tajikistan

 | ∅ // no treaties match | ||||

-SOME.
-Tajikistan taxes worldwide income while you're resident, but there's no exit tax on the way out.
-The cost of leaving is mostly paperwork: unrealised gains follow you to the next jurisdiction untouched.
+Tajikistan taxes your worldwide income while you're resident, but at least the exit is free: no exit tax on the way out.

 Other jurisdictions worth comparing